 Undergraduate and graduate Classical students explore a range of ethical dilemmas related to conducting archaeology in the 21st century in Dr. Greene’s Archaeological Ethics course, including the history, process and principles of evacuating and protecting artifacts during a disaster.
 To reinforce the students’ learning, Dr. Greene invited an internationally-recognized expert on museum evacuation from the Penn Cultural Heritage Centre and Safeguarding the Heritage of Syria and Iraq (SHOSI) to run a museum evacuation training simulation using ancient pottery sherds from the Cypriot Museum’s teaching collection.
 During the simulation, which is also used to train military personnel, disaster responders and heritage professionals, students have 20 minutes to develop a strategy to safely move all the artifacts to a designated safe room followed by 45 minutes to systematically inventory, package and transfer the artifacts.
 According to Classics student Sarah Murray, “the exercise demonstrated how many factors have to be considered when cultural heritage artifacts are being evacuated to a safe location,” a lesson that is critical “in light of current political crises and recent catastrophes,” according to Dr. Greene.
 “This exercise provided students with hands-on experience in responding to a heritage emergency.
 Such scenarios reinforce the need for all museums to have management plans to safeguard the heritage under their stewardship, recognizing its value to local and global communities.”

-Instructor: Dr. Paula Gardner, Associate Professor
+Instructor: Dr. Pauli Gardner, Associate Professor

 Course: HLSC 3P96 – Developing Healthy Communities